020 7281 7788

 Average rating 4.5 (20 ratings)

-Renovated and much extended hacienda just outside Riobamba and set in pretty rose filled gardens.
-The hotel has 38 spacious well-appointed en suite rooms, smartly decorated with samples of Ecuadorian art and weaving.
+Abraspungo is a renovated and much extended hacienda just outside Riobamba and set in pretty rose filled gardens.
+The hotel has 38 spacious and well-appointed en suite rooms, smartly decorated with samples of Ecuadorian art and weaving.
 The hotel has an good restuarant run by a Peruvian chef, who cooks up Peruvian influenced cuisine as well as Ecuadorian and internatinal dishes.

 Average rating 4.8 (16 ratings)